Drones, Remote Sensing, and Machine Learning

 Drones, Remote Sensing, and Machine Learning to Evaluate Environmental Projects

-Watch this Webinar and Earn a PDH
+Watch this episode and earn a pdh

 The use of drones equipped with lightweight sensors and powerful photogrammetry software is changing approaches to data collection and analysis for environmental sites.
 There are multiple sensors that can be mounted on drones that provide information on restoration sites.
 These sensors include multispectral, high resolution digital, LiDAR, thermal sensors, and hyperspectral sensors.
 Drones can provide views not otherwise possible (multispectral data) and allow for greater volumes of data collection than traditional field methods.
 Drones are not a one size fits all approach to data collection, but when paired with traditional methods, can go beyond traditional sampling schemes and unlock insights at multiple scales.